22 Best Airplane Toys: Baby to Toddler

-This is of course not possible on the plane and stacking will also fall too easily.
-But then there are the Tegu magnetic blocks.
+This is of course not possible in the airplane and stacking will also be too easy.
+But, then there are the Tegu magnetic blocks.

 There are a lot of different packages as you can see here, but by far the most convenient for traveling and because of the large blocks also the most suitable for this age is the pocket pouch.
 J

 You can stack all kinds of shapes with it without it falling.